HaoboGu/source-haobogu.github.io/content/posts/Learning-Hugo.md

 In the second case, the url will be changed to `baseUrl + /blog/new-url/`.

 For more information about url configuration, see [URL Management](https://gohugo.io/content-management/urls/)

+## Section

+A section is a collection of pages.
+Sections are organized under the `content/` folder.
+By default, all **first-level** folder under `content/` are sections.
+In deeper level, we can create a section by creating a folder with a `_index.md` file, which indicates that this folder is a section.

+>  A **section** cannot be defined or overridden by a front matter parameter – it is strictly derived from the content organization structure.

+Hugo provides page variables:

+- `.CurrentSection`
+- `.FirstSection`
+- `.Parent`
+- `.Section`: First path element in the directory
+- `.Sections`: Sections below this content

+### Content Section vs Content Type

+Content section is a organization-level concept, while content type is the template of a page, such as draft, post, etc.

 ## Config Markdown Renderer